• Skip to Content

 Other Recommended Courses

-In order to provide additional breadth and perspective, psychology students are encouraged to take courses in other disciplines that will complement their programs of study.
-Recommended courses include those from philosophy, mathematics, computer science, biology, physics, anthropology, sociology, political science, and religion.
+In order to provide additional breadth and perspective, psychology students are encouraged (but not required) to take courses in other disciplines that will complement their programs of study.
+Areas that may be of interest include philosophy, mathematics, computer science, biology, physics, anthropology, sociology, political science, and religion.

 Representative Senior Theses in Psychology